 The project's success will be assessed based on several key metrics that encompass design, performance, and compliance criteria.
 Firstly, the drone must demonstrate its ability to perform various mission-critical tasks, including taking off, engaging payloads, and deploying them while airborne without human intervention other than RC signals.
-The payloads include a camera for aerial surveying and a heavy cargo that must constitute at least 30% of the drone's total weight.
-Additionally, the drone must deploy an MC-01F30 Cruise Missile accurately onto a designated target, showcasing its ability to execute complex missions.
+The payloads include a camera for aerial surveying and a heavy cargo that must constitute at least 30% of the drone's total empty weight.